modelflat/zbl/README.md

 See [examples](https://github.com/modelflat/zbl/tree/master/zbl/examples).
 Note: if you are getting OpenCV build errors when building the example, check out [how to build OpenCV rust bindings](https://github.com/twistedfall/opencv-rust#rust-opencv-bindings).

+## Why not `mss` / `pyautogui`?

+Those are the definition of "slow" at the time of writing. `mss` tops at 30-50 fps in a tight loop, `pyautogui` is even slower than that.
+Due to GPU accel which comes with D3D11 and pointer sharing, `zbl` captures at 500-700 fps - an order of magnitude faster, which allows a lot more time for the actual processing.

 ## Credits